slyall/www-darkmere/content/linux.conf.au_guide.md

 ## Introduction
 <a href="http://Linux.conf.au/">Linux.conf.au</a> (or LCA) is a large Linux orientation conference that
 takes place in Australia each year, usually in late January.
-The next LCA will take place in Hobart, Australia from the 16th to the 20th of January 2017.
+The next LCA will take place in Sydney, Australia from the 22nd to the 26th of January 2018.
 Around 500-800 people attend each year.

 According to Wikipedia: